What is involved?

 Due to the nature of these projects, every Root Barrier design we put together is a bespoke solution.

-Upon your enquiry, we will offer you any advice you need regarding the installation of a membrane and any other aspects that should be considered alongside this.
-One of our consultants would then be booked to meet you on site in order to obtain all of the details relating to the project, including measurements and images of the site in order to ascertain the required depth and length of the membrane.
+Upon your enquiry, we will offer you any advice you need regarding the installation of a membrane.
+We will also advise regarding any other aspects that should be considered alongside this.
+One of our consultants would then be booked to meet you on site.
+This will allow them to obtain all of the details relating to the project, including measurements and images of the site.
+By obtaining these details they will be able to ascertain the required depth and length of the membrane.

-The consultant would then oversee the entire project, putting together the design of the barrier and overseeing the final installation of the barrier, if required.
-The design would be tailored to ensure a minimal impact on the client and to ensure that the barrier is not visible upon completion of the works.
+The consultant would then oversee the entire project.
+This would include putting together the design of the barrier.
+We could also oversee the final installation of the barrier, if required.
+The design would be tailored to ensure a minimal impact on the client.
+We would ensure that the barrier is not visible upon completion of the works.

 Upon completion of the design, you will be provided with a digital copy in the form of a PDF.
 This can be branded under ProHort or provided as a White Label document for incorporation into your own documentation.